G7 ministers rally support for Ukraine, suspicion of China | Headlines

 "As a collective G-7, our work is to ensure that we maintain peace, bring back peace also to the region, and we are there to protect these international norms," Canadian Foreign Minister Melanie Joly said.

-One senior US official said the group of advanced economies had demonstrated "remarkable" unity on virtually all major issues despite often competing domestic interests and priorities, particularly in regards to China's growing economic clout and global ambitions.
+One senior US official said the group of advanced economies had demonstrated "remarkable" unity on virtually all major issues despite often competing domestic interests and priorities, particularly in regards to China's growing economic clout and global ambitions even as the leader of G-7 host Germany, Chancellor Olaf Scholz visits Beijing.

 Chinese leader Xi Jinping has sided with Moscow and is forging ahead with plans to reunify Taiwan with the mainland by force, if necessary.